 Tuition & Financial Aid

-When you choose an MPFS education for your child, you’re investing in his or her future, joining a community of parents who value education as you do and who understand that it’s the experiences in the formative “ele-middle” years that shape the people their children will become.
+When you choose an MPFS education for your child, you’re investing in their future, joining a community of parents who value education as you do and who understand that it’s the experiences in the formative “ele-middle” years that shape the people their children will become.
 You’re choosing exceptional teachers, small classes, a vibrantly diverse student body and a transformative academic program.
-It’s a choice that entails a substantial investment, but it’s the most important choice you can make for your child.
+It’s a choice that entails a substantial investment, and it’s the most important choice you can make for your child.

 Financial Aid Policy

-Media-Providence Friends School’s Financial Aid Program enables the enrollment of talented and well-qualified students who will contribute to and benefit from the education here regardless of their family’s financial circumstances.
+Media-Providence Friends School’s Financial Aid Program enables the enrollment of well-qualified students who will contribute to and benefit from the programming at MPFS regardless of their family’s financial circumstances.
 MPFS is currently providing support for more than 48% of the student body.

 Financial aid is awarded according to demonstrated financial need, and any family needing assistance is encouraged to apply.
 MPFS does not discriminate in its financial aid allocations on the basis of race, color, religion or national origin, nor does it consider financial need when determining a student’s eligibility for admission.
 Likewise, MPFS does not set different standards of behavior or academic performance for financial aid recipients; high academic standards and exemplary citizenship are expected of all students.

 We accept applications for admissions and financial aid throughout the year.